linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 # Pawpedia

 Pawpedia is an application designed to showcase various dog breeds.
-The first version uses static mocked data to display dog breeds in a gallery view.
-The gallery view can lead the user to the detailed view about each dog breed by pressing the pictures of the dogs.
+There is a gallery view displaying dog breeds fetched from a database.
+The gallery view can lead the user to the detailed view about each dog breed by pressing the pictures of the dogs, where you can also read and leave comments about the bread.

-The coming versions of Pawpedia will contain a database running a backend meaning more data and dog breeds.
-Each breed will also have more details and information about the breed itself.
-Styling will also be done using third party libraries such as shadcn.

 ## Features
 * Gallery View: Browse all dog breeds in an easy-to-navigate gallery